 Collagen-Glycosaminoglycan Matrix Implantation Promotes Angiogenesis following Surgical Brain Trauma

-Proliferating smooth muscle cells in vessel walls defined with α-smooth muscle actin (α-SMA)+/Ki67+ immunoreactivity in the lesion boundary zone (LBZ) of surgical traumatic brain lesions with implantation of a collagen-glycosaminoglycan matrix on day 21 (D21).
-Representative photomicrographs (merged images) of immunofluorescence staining of representative brain sections from Sham (a), lesion (L) (b) and L+CG (c) rats on day 21 following surgical trauma.
-Immunoreactivity of α-SMA (green), which stains smooth muscle cells in vessel walls, and Ki67 (red), which stains proliferating cells.
-DAPI (diamidino-2-phenylindole) (blue), a classic nuclear counterstain for immunofluorescence.
-Scale bars in (a–c) represent 75 μm.
-Numbers of α-SMA+ (d), proliferative smooth muscle cells in vessels walls (Ki67+/α-SMA+) (e) from brains of the L+CG group on D7, D14, D21 and D28 after surgery in the lesion boundary zone (LBZ) and proliferative smooth muscle cells in vessels walls (Ki67+/α-SMA+) (f) intra-matrix zone (IMZ).
+Both endothelial cells and smooth muscle cells in vessel walls defined by CD31/α-smooth muscle actin (α-SMA)+ immunoreactivity in the intra-matrix zone (IMZ) of surgical traumatic brain lesions with implantation of a collagen-glycosaminoglycan matrix on day 21 (D21). (a) Immunoreactivity of CD31 (green), an endothelial cell marker, and (b) α-SMA (red), which stains smooth muscle cells in vessel walls in the intra-matrix zone (IMZ) of the L+CG group.
+DAPI (diamidino-2-phenylindole) (blue), a classic nuclear counterstain for immunofluorescence, and merged image (c). (d) Numbers of endothelial cells (CD31+), (e) CD31+/α-SMA+ cells from brains of Sham, L, and L+CG groups on D7, D14, D21, and D28 after surgery in the LBZ.
 Data are the mean ± SD. , , and , L and L+CG groups versus the Sham group; +, ++ and +++, L versus L+CG.

 Article of the Year Award: Outstanding research contributions of 2020, as selected by our Chief Editors.
 Read the winning articles.